sapcc/limes/docs/operators/config.md

 The `mapping_rules` inside a share type have the same semantics as for the `sharev2` quota plugin, and must be set identically to ensure that the capacity values make sense in context.

-When subcapacity scraping is enabled (as shown above), subcapacities will be scraped for the respective resources.
+When subcapacity scraping is enabled (as shown above), subcapacities will be scraped for the `share_capacity` and `snapshot_capacity` resources.
 Each subcapacity corresponds to one Manila pool, and bears the following attributes:

 | Name | Type | Comment |
 | --- | --- | --- |